threatcode/tcboxer/kaboxer.yaml.5.md

 * *file*: the name of the Dockerfile to use

+* *parameters*: extra parameters passed to the Docker build

 # PACKAGING SECTION

 * *revision* (version number): a version number for the Kaboxer